484-548-0529

 How to Prepare for a Custody Hearing:

-• Date each entry and include time when possible
+2. Date and Time: Date each entry and include the time when possible.

-• Journal any witnesses to the incident and if relevant their contact information
+4. Witnesses: Record any witnesses to the incident and, if relevant, their contact information.

-• Do not use your journal to vent.
-Be careful with what you journal.
-Although your journal prepared for the purpose of litigation can be protected from the discovery process, it will be made available to your spouse’s divorce attorney if you need to use it to refresh your recollection at trial.
-Therefore, do not make any crude comments about your spouse or other statements that will place your character in a negative light.
+5. Maintain Professionalism: Avoid using your journal to vent.
+Be mindful of what you write, as it could be made available to your spouse’s divorce attorney if needed to refresh your recollection at trial.
+Refrain from making crude comments about your spouse or any statements that could negatively impact your character.

-• If you document an argument or fight, journal whether your children were involved in or witnessed the incident.
-Journal the children’s physical response such as crying, holding his or her hands over his or her ears or eyes, etc.
+6. Child Involvement: If you document an argument or fight, note whether your children were involved in or witnessed the incident.
+Record the children’s physical responses, such as crying or covering their ears or eyes.

-• Carefully document any statements made to you by your spouse.
-Only put quotations marks around a statement if it is an exact quote.
+7. Document Statements: Carefully document any statements made to you by your spouse.
+Use quotation marks only if it’s an exact quote.

-• Write down not only events but also nonevents such as missed visitations, the opposing party’s failure to perform certain obligations or appear at child-related events
+9. Record Non-events: Write down not only events but also non-events, such as missed visitations or the opposing party’s failure to perform certain obligations or appear at child-related events.

-• Journal what you do with your children on a daily basis such as helping with homework, taking them to the park or beach, making a home cooked meal, etc.
+10. Daily Activities: Keep a record of what you do with your children on a daily basis, such as helping with homework, taking them to the park or beach, or preparing a home-cooked meal.

 Let us help you!